 Non-employee directors participate in the 2005 Plan that provides for grants of non-qualified stock options or other forms of equity compensation to non-employee directors, as authorized by the Board.
-Cohu's stock ownership guidelines provide that independent directors should accumulate, over time, a minimum of 10,000 shares of Cohu stock.
+Cohu's stock ownership guidelines provide that independent directors should accumulate, over time, a minimum of 10,000 shares of Cohu stock and should not sell any Cohu shares until these ownership guidelines are met and once met subsequent sales, if any, should not reduce their Cohu stock ownership below these minimum guideline amounts.

-On March 21, 2012, the Compensation Committee, after examination of market data, including an analysis prepared by the compensation consulting firm Compensia, recommended and the Board approved the following equity compensation for non-employee directors:
+On September 11, 2013, the Compensation Committee, after examination of market data, including an analysis prepared by the compensation consulting firm Compensia, decided that no adjustments were necessary to the current equity compensation for non-employee directors.
+The current equity compensation for non-employee directors is: